Pediatric Neurology Program

 Welcome to the Wake Forest University Pediatric Neurology Residency Program!

 We offer one residency slot for each of the five years in our combined pediatrics/pediatric neurology program, and currently have a full slate of residents.
-Our program recently passed its re-accreditation visit from the ACGME with flying colors.
+Our program passed its 2011 re-accreditation visit from the ACGME with flying colors.
 And while our primary focus is clinical pediatric neurology, you will have plenty of opportunities for clinical and basic science research.

 Although ours is a small program, we offer exceptional breadth and depth in terms of patient population and clinical experience.
-Wake Forest University Medical Center was recently ranked by US News and World Report among the country's top hospitals for Neurology/Neurosurgery.
+Wake Forest University Medical Center was recently ranked by US News and World Report among the country's top hospitals for 12 specialties, including Neurology/Neurosurgery.
 It serves the local population of Winston-Salem and the surrounding area known as the Piedmont Triad, but also functions as a major referral center for patients from the entire the western part of North Carolina, southern Virginia, northern South Carolina and indeed from throughout the United States.
 The Brenner Children's Hospital is a new state-of-the-art 160-bed facility with more than 70 faculty members representing every major pediatric subspecialty.
 The Department of Neurology features world-renowned specialists in Movement Disorders, Multiple Sclerosis and Stroke, and a Level 4 Comprehensive Epilepsy Center dedicated to the treatment of refractory epilepsy in children and adults.

 As an added plus, all of your training will take place on one campus, with the exception of one rotation at Amos Cottage, a comprehensive outpatient facility dedicated to developmental pediatrics, and occasional clinics at Comp Rehab, a modern outpatient rehabilitation clinic.